Jonandereg/shekel/README.md

 to run the server:

-1.open a new terminal
+1.create an .env file with the variables shared with you through a different channel 2.open a new terminal
-2. cd server
+3. cd server
-3. run `npm run rabbit`
+4. run `npm run rabbit`
-4. open another terminal
+5. open another terminal
-5.cd server
+6.cd server
-6. run `npm run start`
+7. run `npm run start`